 Entered via a long drive with a vineyard on the left, trees ablaze in autumn colours on the right, Mount Lofty House is a throwback to a grander time.
 Character-filled rooms with four-poster beds, the three-Hatted Hardy’s Verandah Restaurant, and a day spa are just the start.

 Its newest addition, Sequoia Lodge, is an adult’s only retreat with just 14 suites.
 Part of its ethos is to connect guests to the land and its people through a range of curated experiences during the stay.
 Each enjoys access to a private lounge with a heated plunge pool and gardens, as well as the facilities of Mount Lofty.

-8. Sal Salis Ningaloo Reef - Cape Range National Park, Western Australia
+8. Sal Salis Ningaloo Reef - Cape Range National Park, WA

 Low-impact luxury alongside the world’s largest fringing reef.
 Sal Salis is a place where you can while away the hours in your hammock, stroll 50m down to the beach and be surrounded by a rainbow of marine life, and then feast on five star food and wine.